Area code 710

 Area code 710 is a special area code in the North American Numbering Plan (NANP).
 It was reserved for the federal government of the United States in 1983 for emergency services.
 Since 1994, the area code has provided access for authorized personnel to the Government Emergency Telecommunications Service (GETS) in the United States, and the Canadian local exchange carriers, and cellular/PCS networks.
-Previously, it was an area code in the AT&T Teletypewriter Exchange (TWX) for the northeastern part of the United States.
+Previously, it was a Service Access Code (SAC) in the Teletypewriter Exchange Service (TWX) for the northeastern part of the United States.